 Authorities issue the Blue Card

 Following the signing of the Contratto di Soggiorno for work, the Italian Immigration Authorities issue the Blue Card residence permit for to the foreign worker.
-Permit’s duration is usually of two years, in the event that there is a proposal for permanent employment or, in the case of a fixed-term contract, with a maximum duration of one year.
+Permit’s duration is usually of two years, in the event that there is a proposal for permanent employment or, in the case of a fixed-term contract, with a maximum duration of six months.

 In any case, the duration of the Blue Card is always at the discretion of the authorities.